jpmontano/nishanimate/README.md

+# NishAnimate

+Aanii / Hello

+**NishAnimate is a deskop application which produces animated images to help make Nishnaabe-language audio and text understandable.**

-## NishAnimate
+## Introduction
-Aanii/Hello -

-NishAnimate is a desktop application which will, first, convert audio-synchronized Nishnaabe-language text into animatable markup.
-The markup will then be used by NishAnimate to produce a series of animated images which will display in sync with the audio file.
+NishAnimate will, first, convert audio-synchronized Nishnaabe-language text into animatable markup.
+The markup will then be used by the application to produce a series of animated images which will display in sync with the audio file.

-It is hoped that this series of moving images, synchronized with the audio, will make the audio understandable to a listener who is also watching the animations.
+It is expected that this series of moving images, synchronized with the audio, will make the audio understandable to a listener who is also watching the animations.

 NishAnimate is part of a more general natural-language-agnostic form of the application NLPAnimate, https://github.com/jpmontano/nlpanimate